-Once all of the main pieces of furniture were in I was nearly finished.
+Once all of the main pieces of furniture were in I could unpack.
 I moved in all my sewing bits and my huge fabric stash.
 It was so good sorting it all out once and for all.
 I have always wanted a lovely big mirror for viewing new garments and bought this lovely rose gold hexagon one from Amazon.

 I definitely needed some art and decorative items to add some more colour and interest around my new sewing room.
 A few of the items are from local independent shops near me but I bought the poster art from Posterlounge.